Culture Shock in Abu Dhabi

 Domestic help in Abu Dhabi

-With so many foreigners coming from countries such as the Philippines, Bangladesh, India, Pakistan and Sri Lanka to work so they can send money back to their families, an expat quickly realises life can be quite easy and for not a lot of money.
+With so many foreigners coming from countries such as the Philippines, Bangladesh, India, Pakistan and Sri Lanka to work and send money back to their families, an expat quickly realises that daily life can be easy and affordable.
 This is strange to adjust to at first.
 There is VIP parking at hotels, malls, even hospitals; most stores deliver even the smallest orders.
-People who shouldn't be able to afford it have nannies and maids.
 Laundries pick up and drop off loads; people even hire others to wash their cars.
-Many offices employ men who are referred to as "tea boys"; they will serve hot and cold drinks, clear takeaway cartons, fetch change and even wash dishes brought from home.
-New expats often struggle with taking part in such a system and opt out; others take advantage but pay and tip extra in acknowledgement that the people who help them out are often supporting entire families at home.
-An unfortunate few who become expats in such a structure let the lifestyle change them, coming to believe they are better than others.
+Many offices employ men who are referred to as "tea boys" and serve hot and cold drinks, clear takeaway cartons, fetch change and even wash dishes brought from home.
+New expats often struggle with taking part in such a system and choose to opt out; others take advantage, but pay and tip extra in acknowledgement that the people who help them out are often supporting entire families at home.

 Alcohol in Abu Dhabi

-Drinking alcohol is illegal in Abu Dhabi.
+The consumption of alcohol is only legal for non-Muslims in Abu Dhabi within licensed restaurants, pubs, clubs, or private venues.
 Westerners must obtain an alcohol licence through Abu Dhabi Police.
 It costs a percentage of one's salary, puts a limit on how much alcohol one can buy and is valid for one year.
-Although it is possible to buy alcohol without a licence at some shops, expats should not do so.
+Although it’s possible to buy alcohol without a licence at some shops, expats should not do so.
 Nor should they carry alcohol on the street or transport it in their cars, as they can be arrested in the case of an accident or if they are stopped by police.
 Bars are tucked away from the streets in hotels; public drunkenness is not allowed and could lead to an arrest.